tracert0001/GazeDetection_AI/README.md

 # Gaze Detection & Object Tracking
 This project is the integration of gaze detection and object tracking.

-To predict the gaze location and find out what object the user is looking at.
+Predict the gaze location and find out what object the user is looking at.